jonwis/app2app/README.md

 provide an app2app connection.
 Some apps will want to enumerate them and dig through other configuration data about them.

-**HttpRequestMessage** - HTTP request/response is a slightly more structured system than `IPropertySet`.
-App2App endpoints that understand HTTP request/response, or have a way to map a request into an HTTP- like model of (verb, URI, headers, body) can use that instead.

 **Mapping between endpoint types** - If a caller talks PropertySet but the host talks HttpRequestMessage, should there be a mapping betweent the two?